nuhptr/nuhptr/README.md

 # Hi there 👋 , I'm Adi Nugraha Putra!

-🔭 I’m currently at open to work as UI UX Designer / Web Developer.
+🔭 I’m currently at open to work as UI UX Designer / Web Developer. <br />
-🌱 I’m currently learning Laravel, ReactJS, and ExpressJS.
+🌱 I’m currently learning Laravel, ReactJS, and ExpressJS. <br />
-👯 I’m looking to collaborate on any open source projects related to Laravel and JavaScript (ReactJS preferrable).
+👯 I’m looking to collaborate on any open source projects related to Laravel and JavaScript (ReactJS preferrable). <br />
-🤔 I’m looking for help with building a new portfolio UI UX for behance.
+🤔 I’m looking for help with building a new portfolio UI UX for behance. <br />
-💬 Ask me about anything related to Laravel and JavaScript (ReactJS preferrable).
+💬 Ask me about anything related to Laravel and JavaScript (ReactJS preferrable). <br />
-😄 Pronouns: he/him.
+😄 Pronouns: he/him. <br />

 ### Connect with me :